doublewordai/arxiv-daily-digest/README.md

 ```

 **1. Paper Fetching** (`get_papers.py`)
 - Searches arXiv for papers published in the last 24 hours
-- On Mondays, automatically looks back 3 days to catch Friday's papers (arXiv doesn't publish on weekends)
 - Filters by your keywords
 - Removes papers you've already seen